HBO's Silicon Valley - First Episode Up on YouTube

 I had a feeling for a split second it was planned, then said nah they just took another L as usual

 I felt the same way.
 The theme of this show seems to be as soon as things seem like they are getting better they go to complete ****.
-These guys can't catch a break :rofl: Hilarious episode though.
+These guys can't catch a break :rollin Hilarious episode though.
 This season has been phenomenal.

 I wished barker hit Richard w the Omar line "You come at the king, you best not miss"

 I was waiting for him to say this too.
 Would have been so epic.
-Alternatively, I thought he would mess it up like he did with the Google story :lol:
+Alternatively, I thought he would mess it up like he did with the Google story :lol

 I had a feeling for a split second it was planned, then said nah they just took another L as usual

 I felt the same way.
 The theme of this show seems to be as soon as things seem like they are getting better they go to complete ****.
-These guys can't catch a break :rofl: Hilarious episode though.
+These guys can't catch a break :rollin Hilarious episode though.
 This season has been phenomenal.

 I Weebey.gif'd at the entire explanation.
 I really do wonder if they are that advanced.